-The CESC is an experienced committee of scientists who hold the passionate belief that the pursuit of knowledge involves the collaboration of diverse communities.
+We are an experienced committee of scientists who hold the passionate belief that the pursuit of knowledge involves collaboration with diverse communities.

 Meet Our Founders

 CESC Co-Founder.
 Rated 2020 top Cannabis Scientists by Cannabis Science magazine.
 Dr. Abrams entered the Cannabis industry after a successful career investigating antibodies as therapeutic agents.
 His Cannabis industry accomplishments include developing a novel chemotyping algorithm for Cannabis categorization.
 Dr. Abrams has been Scientific Director at the Emerald Science Conference for six years.

 CESC Co-Founder.
 Dr. Talleyrand is the most experienced Cannabis clinician world-wide, In 2004, he founded MediCann, a Cannabis physician referral service providing over one half million patient consultations.
 Dr. Talleyrand’s first clinical program, the Dosing Project, employs an observational approach to Cannabis study, translating crowd-sourced data in order to elucidate Cannabis dose effect relationships.

 Experienced: CESC Founders have a combined 60 years of experience in drug development and clinical observations of Cannabis use

 Collaboration: CESC is a consortium of independent organizations and individuals

 Transformational: Crowd-source data informs the public and the Cannabis industry on best use practices

 Comprehensive: The CESC approach is inherently “meta” and initiates from all facets of the Cannabis experience

 Vision: To see a world where Cannabis use is re-established with validated products and practices.
 To reduce sickness and disease through the investigation of botanical products